Flowering Dogwood Trees

 Another legend about the dogwood is that there was a time when the dogwood tree grew straight and tall until it was used as the wood for the cross of Jesus.
 At that time, Jesus was said to have cursed the dogwood so it would never grow straight or tall again.

-The dogwood tree also referred to as dogwood arbor in the Latin language, is a small ornamental tree that blooms in early spring, lasting throughout the entire summer months and into fall.
+The dogwood tree, also referred to as dogwood arbor in the Latin language, is a small ornamental tree that blooms in early spring, lasting throughout the entire summer months and into fall.
 The dogwood flowers come in various colors, including pink dogwood, red dogwood, kousa dogwood, yellow, white dogwood with red tips, red dogwood with white tips, and solid white dogwood.
-Because of their beauty and their long-lasting blooms, dogwood trees are often used in the landscaping for both homes and businesses, but flowering dogwood trees growing in the wild are more often than not breathtakingly beautiful.
+Because of their beauty and their long-lasting blooms, dogwood trees are often used in landscaping for both homes and businesses, but flowering dogwood trees growing in the wild are more often than not breathtakingly beautiful.

-When the blooming season has passed and the weather begins to cool, the red dogwood tree leaves will change color, and its pedals will all fall to the ground.
+When the blooming season has passed, and the weather begins to cool, the red dogwood tree leaves will change color, and its pedals will all fall to the ground.
 Then tiny red berries will grow in their place for the birds and squirrels to enjoy until old man winter comes around and takes them all away in preparation for a new year to begin.
-The dogwood's natural lifespan is around eighty years, the average height is about thirty feet, but they have been known to grow as tall as thirty feet.
+The dogwood's natural lifespan is around eighty years; the average height is about thirty feet, but they have been known to grow as tall as thirty feet.

 Pink Flowering Dogwood - TN Nursery